yilmazbingo/svelte-redis/NOTES/systemdesign/interviews/restaurant_reservation.md

 - we need a customer table and restaurant table tied together. define what fields you need for each table.
 - for the restaurant we also need to know the `layout` so we can match up the reservation requests to available tables. we might even need to move tables to accomodate large groups.
-- we also need to make some assumptions about how long it takes for a dining partyto finish their meal and clear the table for the next reservation. that is something that restaurant will have control over like length of time reservation lasts. maybe depends on the size of party or the time of the day.
+- we also need to make some assumptions about how long it takes for a dining party to finish their meal and clear the table for the next reservation. that is something that restaurant will have control over like length of time reservation lasts. maybe depends on the size of party or the time of the day.
-- we should also have some tables aside for the walk in customers.
+- we should also have some tables aside for the walk in customers. we should have restaurants specify how many tables they have available for walk in.
-- finally we need a reservation table that ties it all together. so somewher we will have table of reservations partitioned by restaurant ID. also having `date` field to look up for existing reservations for a given date at a given restaurant which the algorithm will need to try and find an opening
+- finally we need a reservation table that ties it all together, restaurant-customer. so somewher we will have table of reservations partitioned by restaurant ID so we can look up for the resarvation for the given restaurant. also having `date` field to look up for existing reservations for a given date at a given restaurant which the algorithm will need to try and find an opening

         is there a reason you are going for normalized data representation instead of dennormalized one. it is normalized because we are having Reservation table which references customer and restaurant table by their id.
 Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 This can help us avoid costly joins in a relational database.